melvinraju/MacPi_Mirror/README.md

    ```bash
    sudo python3 screen_stream.py
    ```
-   The screen will say "Waitng for connection..." if successful
+   The screen will display the Raspberry Pi's name and "Waitng for connection..." if successful

 #### Step 2: Start the Sender on the Mac
 1. Open a terminal on the Mac and navigate to the location of the `screen_capture.py` script.